FUEL CELLS AND ELECTROLYZERS

 ANION EXCHANGE MEMBRANE FUEL CELLS

-Over the past decade, interest in Anion Exchange Membrane Fuel Cells has grown nearly exponentially, with the number of literature citations in the field increasing by more than 6000% during this time.
-The primary motivating factor for this attention is cost as it is widely accepted that alkaline pH conditions have the potential to drive down materials-level, stack-level and systems-level costs below their Proton Exchange Membrane Fuel Cell.
-The intense effort around AEMFCs has led to the development of several very highly conducting, stable anion-exchange membranes (AEMs) and anionomers, high activity catalysts – still typically PGM-containing at the cathode and anode as well as a significant increase in state-of-the-art performance – with our group approaching nearly 2 W/cm2 peak power.
+Over the past decade, interest in Anion Exchange Membrane Fuel Cells has grown significantly.
+The primary motivating factor for this attention is cost as it is widely accepted that alkaline pH conditions have the potential to drive down materials-level, stack-level and systems-level costs below the incumbent Proton Exchange Membrane Fuel Cell.
+The intense effort around AEMFCs has led to the development of several very highly conducting, stable anion-exchange membranes (AEMs) and anionomers, high activity catalysts – still typically containing platinum group metals (PGMs).
+In recent years, our group has increased the achievable energy density of AEMFCs from 0.5 W/cm2 to 3.5 W/cm2 while simultaneously demonstrating 2000 hour durability.
 Our work in this area has been focused in several areas: the creation of Pt-free and PGM-free catalysts for both the oxygen reduction reaction and hydrogen evolution reaction, the control and design of the catalyst layer composition, structure and morphology, balancing the electrode/membrane/GDL water, and understanding carbonation processes and dynamics during AEMFC startup and operation.
-Through these advances, our group has been able to achieve among the highest peak power for AEMFCs in the world, 1.9 W/cm2.
+This work has been published in several high impact journals including Nature Energy, Energy & Environmental Science and Advanced Energy Materials.

 CATALYSTS AND CATALYST SUPPORTS